NVlabs/eccv2020-limited-labels-data-tutorial/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-Varun Jampani is a research scientist at Google Research, US.
-Prior to that, he was a research scientist at NVIDIA.
-His main research interests include content-adaptive neural networks, self-supervised visual discovery and deep structured prediction.
-His work on `SplatNet' received the `Best Paper Honorable Mention' award at CVPR 2018.
-In relevance to this tutorial, has worked on self-, unsupervised and semi-supervised learning, and on domain adaptation.
-He has co-organized a tutorial on <a href="https://xiaolonw.github.io/graphnn/">Learning Representations via Graph-structured Networks</a> in conjunction with CVPR 2019.
+Varun Jampani is a Research Scientist at Google Research in Cambridge, US.
+Prior to that, he was a Research Scientist at NVIDIA Research.
+He works in the areas of machine learning and computer vision and his main research interests include content-adaptive neural networks, self-supervised visual discovery, motion understanding and novel view synthesis.
+He obtained his Ph.D. with highest honors at Max Planck Institute for Intelligent Systems (MPI) in 2017.
+He obtained his BTech and MS from International Institute of Information Technology, Hyderabad (IIIT-H), India, where he was a gold medalist.
+His work on <a href="http://openaccess.thecvf.com/content_cvpr_2018/papers/Su_SPLATNet_Sparse_Lattice_CVPR_2018_paper.pdf">“SplatNet”</a> received the Best Paper Honorable Mention award at CVPR 2018.
     </p>
   </div>
 </div>